 This easy, low cost pineapple dessert recipe came from a Yorkshire WI recipe book printed in 1931!
 I was so excited to find it.
-It has 600 recipes in it and most have no mre than 6 ingredients and not very many instructions.
+It has 600 recipes in it and most have no more than 6 ingredients and not very many instructions.
 The women who used these books had busy lives – perhaps differently busy from the ones we lead today but never the less I think we can learn something from them in our quest for easy to cook recipes with cheap ingredients but tasty too!

 This delightful dessert recipe came from a 1930s WI cookbook – they knew a thing or two about low cost, easy recipes back then

 For my first recipe to make from the book I chose this Pineapple dessert.
-My choice was partly because I had a tim of pineapple in the cupboard and partly because I had not come accross a pineapple pudding quite like it before.
+My choice was partly because I had a tim of pineapple in the cupboard and partly because I had not come across a pineapple pudding quite like it before.
 Many puddings we have now are considered traditional such as Treacle Pudding, Rice Pudding and Apple Crumble but I am sure some lovely pudding recipes may have got lost in the ether of time – and may be this is one of them.